Ranking Barcelona’s 17 weirdest signings from 2000 until now

 If Gerard Deulofeu hadn’t come through at Barcelona, it seems unlikely they’d have signed someone who had spent the past few months being loaned out by Everton, even if it was just meant as a stopgap until they completed the January signing of Philippe Coutinho.

-You wouldn’t expect them to bring back the similarly just-quite-good-in-England Adama Traore purely on the basis of his La Masia connection.
-It would be fun to see him there again, mind you.
+You also wouldn’t have expected them to bring back the similarly just-quite-good-in-England Adama Traore purely on the basis of his La Masia connection.
+But they went and did that too.